OCA/purchase-workflow/purchase_reception_notify/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module notifies to the employees following a the purchase order when the associated products have been received into stock.
+This module automatically notifies the employees following a purchase order as soon as the associated products have been received into stock.

-This module creates a new message subtype specifically created for those notifications.
-This subtype is internal activated by default when subscribing.
+It also introduces a new message subtype specifically created for those notifications.
+This subtype is set to internal by default when subscribing.
 The old purchase orders will be updated to assign this new subtype to the existing followers, as long as they are still active employees.